 14. Review the significant reports to management prepared by the internal auditing function and management’s responses.

 15. Discuss with the Company’s CEO and CFO all significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize and report financial data, and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.

 Compliance Oversight Responsibilities

-16. Obtain from the independent auditor assurance that it has complied with Section 10A(b) of the Securities Exchange Act of 1934, which imposes certain requirements on the independent auditor to notify the Audit Committee of potentially illegal acts and on the Audit Committee to respond to any such notice.
+16. Obtain from the independent auditor assurance that it has complied with Section 10A(b) of the Securities Exchange Act of 1934, which imposes certain requirements on the independent auditor to notify the Committee of potentially illegal acts and on the Committee to respond to any such notice.

 17. Establish and periodically review procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

 18. Review any matters relating to the integrity of management, including conflicts of interest, and adherence to the Company’s Code of Conduct.
 In connection with these reviews, the Committee will meet, as appropriate, with the Company’s General Counsel and other Company officers and employees.

 19. Review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.

 20. Review and assess annually the Committee’s own performance of the duties specified in this Charter and report its findings to the Board.